timba/goodreads-recommendations/README.md

 books excluding books that user is currently reading.
 Uses “similarity” definition provided by Goodreads API (each book has assigned list of "similar books").

+## Async version

+There exists asynchronous version implementation of this client.
+Please checkout branch `aleph-cli` for more details.

 ## Inconsistent rating information note

 During implementation a bug was found in Goodreads API call `book/show` which returns similar books with incorrect